rtoal/plainscript/README.md

 You can use the optimization flag <code>-o</code> with our without the <code>-i</code> flag.
 In our little example, the optimizer will detect a constant folding opportunity and a conditional case that is always executed.
 The resulting JavaScript will be:

 ```
-$ ./plainscript.js example.pls
+$ node built/plainscript.js example.pls
 function print_1(_) {console.log(_);}
 function sqrt_2(_) {return Math.sqrt(_);}
 let x_3 = 13;
 print_1((- x_3));
 ```

-The compiler does not (yet?) perform copy propagation and dead code elimination.
+The compiler does not (yet) perform copy propagation and dead code elimination.
 That would be nice.